15 Notable alumni of

 -

-Brian Kainoa Makoa McKnight Sr. is an American singer-songwriter, actor, record producer, radio personality, and multi-instrumentalist.
+Brian Kainoa Makoa McKnight Sr. is an American singer-songwriter, record producer, radio personality, and multi-instrumentalist.
 An R&B performer, he is recognized for his strong head voice, high belting range, and melisma.

 -